stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 - "#articles"
 date: 2019-08-30 23:47:40 +0000
 layout: blog
-title: "#stratapp is a proactive risk mgt and business continuity response to the Coronavirus"
+title: "#stratapp is a proactive crisis mgt and business continuity response to the Coronavirus"
 sub_heading: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive